 For more information, read the following fact sheets for more information on elder abuse:

 The Seniors and Caregivers Support Services Unit at Family Service Toronto (FST) receives part of its funding from the Toronto Central Local Health Integration Network (TC LHIN).
-In the interests of full public accountability and transparency, and as one of the conditions of the Multi-Sector Service Accountability Agreement April 1, 2019 to March 31, 2020 (M-SAA), FST is required to publish the fully executed legal agreement.
+In the interests of full public accountability and transparency, and as one of the conditions of the Multi-Sector Service Accountability Agreement April 1, 2020 to March 31, 2021 (M-SAA), FST is required to publish the fully executed legal agreement.
 This agreement outlines the nature of FST’s obligations to the TC LHIN.
-View our Declaration of Compliance, Apr.
-1, 2019 – March 31, 2020.
+FST’s certificate of compliance with this agreement, for the period April 1, 2020 to March 31, 2021 is posted here.

-Additional copies are posted in the office locations from which the Seniors and Caregivers Support Services Unit provides service.
+Additional copies of the legal agreement are posted in the office locations from which the Seniors and Caregivers Support Services Unit provides service.

 If you have any questions about this agreement, please contact Lisa Manuel, Director, Changing Lives and Family Violence Programs at 416 595 0242 or [email protected]